 The issue with most of our stances is illustrated in the “The Blind Men and the Elephant.”
 The story goes...two blind men were able to touch one body part of the same elephant.
 Yet, they drew conflicting ideas about what is an elephant.
 Each blind man believed himself to be true and correct, despite lacking the full picture.
 The first blind man touched only the floppy ear of the elephant and stated that the elephant is similar to a fan.
 The other blind man felt the elephant’s leg and decided the elephant is similar to a tree.
 Then the blind men got into a silly disagreement.
 This story of overgeneralization signifies what happens often when discussing education and many topics for that matter.

-I recently came across Josh Katz's "Toxic Culture of Education" and wanted to share his awesome description of the entire elephant in the classroom.
+Take a moment to view Josh Katz's "Toxic Culture of Education" and listen to his awesome description of the entire elephant in the classroom.

 "Our Toxic Culture began with a classic Super Villain Archetype.
 Recall any Super Villain, I focus on Syndrome from The Incredibles.
 The villain’s plan is to unleash a doom onto the world, and the villain is the only one that can stop it.
 Thus gaining all the desired power.